Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-regularization of birational transformations

 \begin{lem} Let $X$ be the surface $\P^1_\bfk\times \P^1_\bfk$.
 Let $f\colon X\dasharrow X$ be defined by $f(x,y)=(x+1,xy)$, and let $\Gamma$ be the subgroup generated by $f^\ell$, for some $\ell \geq 1$.
 Then the cyclic group $\Gamma$ is not pseudo-regularizable. \end{lem}

-This shows that Theorem~A requires an assumption on the group $\Gamma$.
-More generally, consider a subgroup $\Gamma\subset \Bir(X)$ such that $\Gamma$ \begin{enumerate} \item[(a)] contracts a family of hypersurfaces $W_i\subset X$ whose union is Zariski dense \item[(b)] the union of the family of strict transforms $f_\circ(W_i)$, for $f\in \Gamma$ contracting $W_i$, form a subset of $X$ whose Zariski closure has codimension at most $1$. \end{enumerate} Then, $\Gamma$ cannot be pseudo-regularized.
+This shows that Theorem~A requires an assumption on $\Gamma$.
+More generally, a subgroup $\Gamma\subset \Bir(X)$ cannot be pseudo-regularized if \begin{enumerate} \item[(a)] $\Gamma$ contracts a family of hypersurfaces $W_i\subset X$ whose union is Zariski dense \item[(b)] the union of all strict transforms $f_\circ(W_i)$, for $f\in \Gamma$ contracting $W_i$, is a subset of $X$ whose Zariski closure has codimension at most $1$. \end{enumerate}

-\subsection{Characterization of pseudo-Isomorphisms}
+\subsection{Characterization of pseudo-isomorphisms}